Harold Lamb: Personal life

 During World War I in May 1917, he served as a private in the Seventh New York regiment (K Company).
 However, his unit did not see any action.

-He married Ruth Lemont Barbour on June 14, 1917.
+He married Ruth Lemont Barbour (d.
+1986) on June 14, 1917.
 They moved to Beverly Hills, California for his father's health.
-Their children include a daughter, Cary Lamb, and a son, Frederick Stymetz Lamb.
+Their children include a daughter, Cary Lamb (d.
+1985), and a son, Frederick Stymetz Lamb.

 Once he began earning money, he traveled to Europe, India, Persia (Iran), and Russia.
 He claimed to have traveled 59,000 miles in the Middle East.

 Lamb served with the Office of Strategic Services in Iran during World War II.
 This was the forerunner to the Central Intelligence Agency.
 Later, he was an informal adviser to the United States Department of State.
 He was also the director of the American Friends of the Middle East.
 He spoke French, Latin, Persian, Arabic and a smattering of Manchu-Tartar.
 The Persian government gave him a medal for scientific research in 1932.
 In 1933, the Commonwealth Club of San Francisco gave him a silver medal.

-In 1962, he died at the Mayo Clinic in Rochester, New York at the age of 69.
+On April 9, 1962, Lamb died at the Mayo Clinic in Rochester, Minnesota, at the age of 69.